Priya-Mahato/Tic-Tac-Toe/README.md

 # Project Details

-Created a Tic-Tac-Toe game using HTML, CSS & JavaScript.
+This is a simple 2-player Tic Tac Toe game built using HTML, CSS, and JavaScript.